Marc Korman: In the legislature

 Korman was sworn into the Maryland House of Delegates on January 14, 2015.
 On January 5, 2023, Speaker of the Maryland House of Delegates Adrienne A. Jones named Korman as the House Majority Leader, succeeding Eric Luedtke.
+He stepped down as Majority Leader following the conclusion of the 2023 legislative session to become the chair of the Environment and Transportation Committee.